 This recommendation can be considered effective when ICANN org can demonstrate ongoing compliance with best practices and legal requirements in data handling and privacy.

-Additional SSR-Related Concerns Regarding the Global DNS
+Additional SSR-related Concerns Regarding the Global DNS

 The SSR2 Review Team recognizes that ICANN org is just one of the many entities in the DNS ecosystem.
 That said, ICANN org is among those in a unique position to influence and guide SSR-related actions across the entire ecosystem.
 This section offers specific recommendations for where ICANN org can improve its policies and practices for itself and the entire global DNS.
 By modeling best practices in the management of the IMRS, sharing the consolidated input of researchers, offering tools for testing and analysis, and other possible actions discussed in this section, ICANN org can take steps to improve both its own SSR actions and help others understand how to improve theirs.